jonleung/herokupoke/README.markdown

     poke "yoursite.com"

-  Save your script and then run it by executing:
+  Save your script and then run it by executing (note that this script restarts heroku-poke.sh if it ever segfaults):

-    ./heroku-poke.sh
+    ./runner.sh

 Note that we are assuming that your site is alive if we grep the curl of your site and find HTML in it.